Vinoth029/End-to-End-Data-Engineering-Pipeline-Using-Airflow-AWS-Glue-Redshift-PySpark/README.md

 ## 📚 Conclusion

 This end-to-end pipeline demonstrates how to build a **real-world production workflow** for AWS-based Data Engineering systems using **Airflow, AWS Glue, PySpark, and Redshift**.
-It showcases best practices for orchestration, quality, transformation, and warehouse loading in a scalable, maintainable architecture.